urmi-21/pyrpipe/README.md

 Use  ```vdb-config -i``` to configure SRA Toolkit.
 Make sure that:
 * Under the **TOOLS** tab, prefetch downloads to is set to public user-repository
 * Under the **CACHE** tab, location of public user-repository should not be empty

+## Setting up the working directory
+Please make sure that the working directory (where all data will be downloaded) does not contain any previously downloaded data to avoid problems with ``prefetch```.